flex-protocol/sui-flex-swap/README.md

 However, there are some application-specific query requirements that Sui's official API service may not be able to fulfill, so it should be necessary to build your own or use enhanced query or indexer services provided by third parties.

-By default, the off-chain services we generate provide some out-of-the-box APIs.
+By default, the off-chain service provide some out-of-the-box APIs - developers don't even need to write a single line of code for this.
 You can read the DDDML model files and then refer to the examples below to infer what APIs are available.

 For example, in our project, you can HTTP GET the list of token pairs from the URL like this: